 Cavity wall insulation

-Solid wall insulation is one of the most significant individual contributors to an improved EPC rating.
+Solid wall insulation is one of the most significant contributors to an improved EPC rating.
 Installing cavity wall insulation not only offers a chance to improve the energy efficiency rating but could also save you up to £160 a year while you live in the property.

 In the case of new homes, cavities in the wall often make it possible to install insulation inside and thus drastically improve energy ratings.
 With older properties that have solid walls, insulation either inside or outside of the wall can largely achieve the same effect.
 Either of these methods can go a considerable way towards reducing lost heat.